-All staff and governors are provided with data protection training as part of their induction process.
+All staff, Trustees and governors are provided with data protection training as part of their induction process.

-Data protection will also form part of continuing professional development, where changes to legislation, guidance or the school's processes make it necessary.
+Data protection will also form part of continuing professional development, where changes to legislation, guidance or the Trust and its Schools processes make it necessary.